kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 ### Important Links (should all be on GitHub):
 * Data Processing Flow Diagram:
 Manually deleted NIFTIs --> ran BIDS validate on all data --> uploaded to CuBIDS --> added metadata fields --> removed PHI --> checked into datalad --> deleted faulty IntendedFors, took care of fieldmaps that were incorrect by fixing the heuristic and recreating on flywheel and then fixing manually on CUBIC --> deleted extra sessions for participants on Flywheel and CUBIC (removed niftis/json)--> removed ASL data by merging into 0 in summary csv and renaming all columns when applying CuBIDS--> however, the use-datalad flag was not working.
 Reverted to prior state and ran cubids-apply again without that flag.
 Was successful. -->  removed participants with BOLD scans under 3 mins, variant num of volumes for DWI --> added ASL in --> removed ReconstructionMethod from .json after validate/group wouldn't run on the data --> removed perf data for participants who had .json without niftis --> missing metadata for ASL, had to delete and readd all complete ASL data after realising wrong ASL had been transferred.
-Restarted validation process.
+Restarted validation process. --> changed RT prep values from 0 to 4 --> changed values to match RT values